Please read this page about taking my exams!

 a byte orlb

-a word?- NO! the only thing it will crash for is address misalignment.
+a word?- NO! the only thing it will crash for is address misalignment, and that only happens with loads/stores larger than a byte.

 - Otherwise it assumes you know what you’re doing and does exactly what you tell it to do.